Phoscur/oryx-macro-hax/README.md

 # Ergodox Macro Hax

-This is a quick and dirty script to nicely get around the annoying (though reasonable) limitation of Ergodox / Moonlander keyboards in the Oryx configurator where macros can only be 4 key sequences for security reasons.
+This is a quick and dirty script to nicely get around the annoying (though reasonable) limitation of Ergodox / Moonlander keyboards in the Oryx configurator where macros can only be five key sequences for security reasons.

 This hack is a post-processor that'll take your raw "Source" Oryx configuration and extend your macros to be any arbitrary sequence.